sapcc/go-makefile-maker/README.md

 ## Usage

-Put a `Makefile.maker.yaml` in your Git repository's root directory, then run `go-makefile-maker` to render the Makefile from it.
+Put a `Makefile.maker.yaml` in your Git repository's root directory, then run `go-makefile-maker` to render the Makefile and GitHub workflows from it.
 Commit both the `Makefile.maker.yaml` and the Makefile, so that your users don't need to have `go-makefile-maker` installed.

 The `Makefile.maker.yaml` is a YAML file with the following sections:

 * [binaries](#binaries)